kpwce/kpwce.github.io/src/content/blog/building-with-gatsby.md

 $$\sum_{i = 1}^n i = \frac{n (n - 1)}{2}$$

 Markdown is a portable file format, and I'm planning to write most of my blog posts in `.md` files.
+An extra bonus to using Markdown is being able to copy over the writing I do in [Obsidian](https://obsidian.md/).

 In the future, I'd like to integrate a site-wide search feature and play around with in-text visual rending in [D3](https://d3js.org/).
 Discovery tools, interactive components and fun data essays to come!